 - The SP may have restored a cookie containing IdP information in the user’s browser session the first time the user successfully logged in from the IdP and will use this user’s information on further subsequent accesses.

 Once the SP has received the SAML assertion, it validates the signature using the public key in order to ensure the SAML assertion really came from the trusted IdP and no attributes have been modified in the SAML assertion.
 The SP can then extract the user’s identity from the SAML assertion and other needed attributes.
 At this point, the user is on the service provider’s landing page, just as though they had logged into the site manually.

 The IdP determines if the Windows session exists and gets the credentials of the currently logged-in user.
 It generates a SAML Response.

-The user’s identity and attributes are managed by an Identity Provider (IdP).
+An Identity Provider manages the user’s identity and attributes (IdP).
 And the application user wants to login and access is your service provider(SP).

-- The request to login is initiated through your application for which you want to access.
+- The login request is initiated through your application for which you want to access.